MS Mediterranean Sky: Protests, failed scrapping, and capsizing (1995–present)

 The ship's charterer, Phoenix Cruises, and the shipowner, Karageorgis, showed no interest in the fate of the ship and the crew.
-A report by Panos Theodorakopoulos in December 1996 stated that approximately 45 sailors remained on the ship and refused to disembark unless they received their accrued wages, which amounted to 180 million drachmas (adjusted for inflation, roughly $550,000 USD in 2025).
+A report by Panos Theodorakopoulos in December 1996 stated that approximately 45 sailors remained on the ship and refused to disembark unless they received their accrued wages, which amounted to 180 million drachmas (adjusted for inflation, roughly US$550,000 in 2025).

 “The only asset we own at this moment is this steamer,” read the banner hung on the bow of the ship.
 For at least five months they remained on the ship without water and electricity and declared their determination to spend Christmas in the dark.
 "The living conditions are tragic.
 With a candle and flashlights, we reach the cabins, while there is no water," said one of the sailors.

 The sailors were fed with a portion of food from the Naval Home.
 Another captain had declared, “We are not squatters, we are asking for what belongs to us”.
 And he continued by explaining why they were not abandoning the ship: "If the ship goes ten miles out it changes flag since it belongs to a Panamanian company and then we lose our money."
 The shipowner proposed to give them about 6 million drachmas as a compromise solution to pay off the debt, but the workers refused.
 The case was taken to court.
 The ship was transported to Eleusis Bay at the expense of the Port Fund of Patras, where it remained abandoned and bound by the company's debts.
 She started listing after being laid up in Eleusis, Greece.
 The abandoned ship was then towed to shallow water where she was beached on 26 November 2002.